Lathe Cut Playback Notes:

 Lathe cut records will NOT degrade or harm your needle or cartridge.

-Using a camera or camera phone, view the record under a bright light, as it plays at 33rpm on your turntable.
+Using a camera or camera phone, view the record under a bright light, as it plays on your turntable.

 The images will sync with your camera or phone and animate before your eyes.